If you are looking for a special pound cake to prepare for a special gathering, consider this almond pound cake!

 - 1/3 cup (43 g) powdered sugar

 - 1/2 teaspoon orange zest

-1 Preheat oven to 325°F. Grease the inside of a 5x9x3-inch loaf pan with butter or with non-stick spray.
+1 Preheat oven, prepare loaf pan: Preheat oven to 325°F. Grease the inside of a 5x9x3-inch loaf pan with butter or with non-stick spray.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Almond Pound Cake with Orange Glaze on Simply Recipes.
 Thank you!Print